Bow Wow (band): 1995–present: Bow Wow revival and Vow Wow reunion concerts

 In May 1995, Yamamoto reformed Bow Wow with his bandmates from Wild Flag, brothers Shotaro and Eiji Mitsuzono on bass and drums, respectively, and recruited vocalist Tetsuya Horie and guitarist Hiroshi Yaegashi.
 After an EP, Bow Wow #0, and an album, Bow Wow #1, Eiji was replaced by the return of Niimi in 1996.
 They then released the studio album Bow Wow #2 Led by the Sun before briefly pausing activities in 1997.
-In 1998, fellow original member Saito reunited with Yamamoto and Niimi to make Bow Wow a trio and they released the album Back.
+That year, Yamamoto participated in a project by Penicillin drummer O-Jiro, which original Bow Wow member Saito was producing.
+The resulting jam sessions led to Saito reuniting with Yamamoto and Niimi to make Bow Wow a trio in 1998, and they released the EP Still on Fire and the album Back.
 The band released an album a year for the next four years; Ancient Dreams in 1999, Beyond in 2000, Another Place in 2001 and What's Going On? in 2002.
 In August 2003, they performed in Daegu, South Korea at the O.K.!
 Crazy!!
 World Rock Festival.
 In 2005, Bow Wow released Era, their most recent studio album to date.